open-mmlab/mmaction2/docs/tutorials/1_config.md

     optimizer = dict(
         # Config used to build optimizer, support (1).
 All the optimizers in PyTorch
         # whose arguments are also the same as those in PyTorch.
 (2).
 Custom optimizers
-        # which are builed on `constructor`, referring to "tutorials/5_new_modules.md"
+        # which are built on `constructor`, referring to "tutorials/5_new_modules.md"
         # for implementation.
-        type='Adam',  # Type of optimizer, refer to https://github.com/open-mmlab/mmcv/blob/master/mmcv/runner/optimizer/default_constructor.py#L13 for more details lr=0.001,  # Learning rate, see detail usages of the parameters in the documentaion of PyTorch weight_decay=0.0001)  # Weight decay of Adam
+        type='Adam',  # Type of optimizer, refer to https://github.com/open-mmlab/mmcv/blob/master/mmcv/runner/optimizer/default_constructor.py#L13 for more details lr=0.001,  # Learning rate, see detail usages of the parameters in the documentation of PyTorch weight_decay=0.0001)  # Weight decay of Adam
     optimizer_config = dict(  # Config used to build the optimizer hook grad_clip=None)  # Most of the methods do not use gradient clip